kubernetes-sigs/kustomize/site/content/en/docs/Getting started/first_kustomization.md

 metadata:
   labels:
     app: nginx
-  name: env2-example-nginx-var2
+  name: env2-example-nginx-staging
-  namespace: ns2                 ### namespace has been set to ns2
+  namespace: staging                 ### namespace has been set to ns2
 spec:
   replicas: 2                        ### replicas have been from 1 to 2
   selector:
     matchLabels:
       app: nginx